Rajasekhar Anguluri

 • estimation and control

-• structured system identification
+• structured system identification in network systems

-• structure learning in graphical models
+• statistical inference in engineering graphical models

 • applications to power systems